Relativiteit/ROS2LaunchHelper/README.md

 - List all parameters from a given launch file.
 - Validate if a parameter exists in a launch file.
-- (Any other features you implement)

 ## Prerequisites
 - Python 3.x
-- ROS2 (specify the distributions supported if applicable)
+- ROS2 Foxy or Humble
 - (Any other dependencies or requirements)

 ## Installation